 (2) For Non-Spin, the amount of Non-Spin awarded must be less than or equal to the HSL for Off-Line Generation Resources.

+(3) For any DRRS-eligible On-Line Generation Resource or Energy Storage Resource (ESR), the Resource’s HSL must be greater than or equal to the sum of the Resource-specific awards to that Resource for energy, RRS, ECRS), Reg-Up, Reg-Down, Non-Spin, and Dispatchable Reliability DRRS.

+(4) For Off-Line Generation Resource, the sum of awards to that Resource for ECRS, Non-Spin, and DRRS must be less than or equal to the Resource’s HSL.

+(5) For any DRRS-eligible ESR, the ESR must have sufficient State of Charge (SOC) to sustain its DRRS award for four consecutive hours.

-(3) For RRS:
+(6) For RRS:

 (a) The full amount of RRS using Primary Frequency Response that can be provided by an On-Line Resource is dependent upon the verified droop characteristics of the Resource.
 ERCOT shall calculate and update, using the methodology described in Nodal Operating Guide Section 8, Attachment N, Procedure for Calculating RRS MW Limits for Individual Resources to Provide RRS Using Primary Frequency Response, a maximum MW amount of RRS using Primary Frequency Response for each Resource subject to verified droop performance.
 The default value for any newly qualified Resource not yet evaluated per Nodal Operating Guide Section 8, Attachment N shall be 20% of its Maximum Droop Response Range (MDRR).
 A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide;